myriadrf/LimeSDR-X3/docs/documentation/board-description.rst

 Temperature sensor and fan control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PCIe 5GRadio board has integrated temperature sensor which can be used to monitor board temperature through I2C interface.
+LimeSDR X3 board has integrated temperature sensor which can be used to monitor board temperature through I2C interface.

 Sensor has over temperature shutdown (OS) output connected to FPGA which can be used to take actions to reduce board temperature when it rises above set limits.
 For example, fan will be turned on if board will heat up to 45°C and FAN will be turned off if board will cool down to 35°C as shown in Figure 7.
 These values can be modified.